Georgia Tech 74, Boston College 71

 Georges-Hunt dribbled up the right sideline and buried the game-winner for Georgia Tech (13-12, 4-8 ACC) after Olivier Hanlan had given the Eagles a 71-70 lead on a jumper with 3.4 seconds left.
 Daniel Miller scored 18 points on 6-of-8 shooting for the Yellow Jackets, who played without leading scorer Trae Golden for the second time in three games.

 Hanlan finished with 21 points on 3-for-5 shooting from 3-point range for Boston College (6-18, 2-9 ACC), which shot 9-of-17 from beyond the arc.
-Ryan Anderson added 13 points but the Eagles, who lost their fourth in a row and were outscored 10-2 in the final 3:18.
+Ryan Anderson added 13 points but the Eagles, who lost their fourth in a row, were outscored 10-2 in the final 3:18.

 Joe Rahon’s layup with 3:18 to play gave the Eagles a 69-64 lead, but the Yellow Jackets chipped away, drawing within 69-68 on two Georges-Hunt free throws with 1:09 to play.
 After Miller blocked a shot on the other end, Georges-Hunt drove the left baseline and scored with 22 seconds remaining to put Georgia Tech ahead 70-69.